ISE-FIZKarlsruhe/Analyzing-WikiData/README.md

 3. Run "cutprefixes.awk"
 4. Run "awk '{print $1";",$3}' inputfile" > outputfilename.csv"

 (The last commands removes the predicates from the "wikidata_numbers-only"-file, as they are not processed by the python script.
-To retrieve the predicates for a given path, follow the instructions on insertprefixestopath.awk)
+To retrieve the predicates for a given path, follow the instructions on insertpredicatestopath.awk)

 The Script privides multiple options that are explained with comments within the code.